Important Information for Undergraduate Students

 After completing 60 semester hours of all college-level course work, file the appropriate Upper Division Form and Intent to Graduation Form with the dean's office.
 Any geosciences major who has completed more than 60 semester hours and not filed an Upper Division Form will have a hold placed on his/her registration account.
 (Note: This rule also applies to transfer students.)

-If planning to apply to graduate school, take the Graduate Record Exam during Fall Semester of your senior year and have all letters of recommendation materials (both paper and electronic) to your faculty references prior to the end of Fall Semester exams.
+If planning to apply to graduate school, take the Graduate Record Exam (GRE) during Fall Semester of your senior year and have all letters of recommendation materials (both paper and electronic) to your faculty references prior to the end of Fall Semester exams.
+Due to the ongoing pandemic, MTSU is not currently requiring the GRE for admission.

 If applying for jobs or internships, inform your faculty references of the companies to which you are applying.
 Make sure that you include the correct faculty contact information.